jyt109/interview_prep/readme.md

 1. Read `1__6_Types_Of_Data_Scientist.ipynb` to decide which job(s) suits you
 2. Read `2__Introduction_To_Interviews.ipynb` to understand in general what interviews are like
-3. The rest of the notebooks contain interview questions are categorized into `Machine Learning`, `Statistics` and `Product`
+3. The rest of the notebooks contain interview questions are categorized into `Machine Learning`, `Statistics`, `Product` and `Coding`

 <br>